apastor3/laksa/README.md

 - Alejandro Pastor-Rodríguez <a.pastor.rguez@gmail.com>

 ## Acknowledgment
-This work was initially supported by *Fundación BBVA* (Grant No. *IN[15]\_TIC\_ING\_0313*) and then continued thanks to the funding of the Spanish Ministry of Economy, Industry and Competitiveness (Project number *ENE2015-69937-R*, MINECO/FEDER, UE).
+This work was initially supported by *Fundación BBVA* (Grant No. *IN[15]\_TIC\_ING\_0313*) and then continued thanks to the funding of the Spanish State Research Agency (MICIU/AEI/10.13039/501100011033) under the projects GreenKite (ENE2015-69937-R, MINECO/FEDER, UE), GreenKite2 ((PID2019-110146RB-I00) and Kite2Grid (PID2022-141520OB-I00).
 Gonzalo Sánchez-Arriaga was supported by the Spanish Ministry of Economy, Industry and Competitiveness (*Grant No RYC-2014-15357*)

 ## Relevant papers
 LAKSA modules have been presented in the following papers